Jedsek/rust-wc/README.md

 It is super faster and prettier than `wc` command when reading a large of big files.
 (Thanks to `rayon`)
 But it may be slower when reading a small numbers of small files due to time spending for runtime building.

-For the Chinese, you could view [my blog](https://jedsek.xyz/posts/rust-clap/intro) about using clap-rs to write this project
+For Chinese, you could view [my blog](https://jedsek.xyz/posts/rust-clap/intro) about using clap-rs to write this project

 ## Installation